Enchanting music from Damascus to the world

 What message would you leave for people who want to venture out and play music but aren’t sure yet?

-The message that I want to convey to anyone who is coming or thinking about learning any musical instrument is not to think that playing is a difficult and impossible matter.
+The message that I want to convey to anyone who is coming or thinking regarding learning any musical instrument is not to think that playing is a difficult and impossible matter.
 Therefore, when he watches professional or international music, he should not say to himself that it is impossible for me to reach his place.
 Therefore, it is necessary for anyone who wants to… Entering the world of music requires setting a clear goal in front of oneself and striving to achieve it through work and diligence.
 Training requires patience, will, determination, and sufficient time until the individual reaches the goal he wants.

 1698329250